Kitrinx/FPGBA/README.md

 As the core is on average 2x as fast, this usually is enough and 100 cycles is not noticable.
 This is below 0.001% of speed jitter and below 0.3% even for single sound samples.

-However, it still has the advantages I request from an FPGA implementation:
+However, it still has the advantages of an FPGA implementation:
 - zero additional input latency
 - steady output without any flicker, tearing, delay
 - low power standalone device

-# Bios:
+# BIOS:

-The Bios is NOT provided in the repo obviously.
+The BIOS is NOT provided in the repo obviously.
 Instead there is a script to convert the bios to the VHDL module.
-You need to provide the Bios yourself or use the one checked in, which is opensource.
+You need to provide the BIOS yourself or use the one checked in, which is opensource.
-However, this opensource-Bios will crash in the test, so it's unsure how good it is.
+However, this opensource-BIOS will crash in the test, so it's unsure how good it is.

 # Open Bugs/Features